AlexSTA1993/numerical_geolab/Numerical_Geolab/_build/html/_sources/docs/source/Tutorial_Cauchy_THM_couplings_theory.rst.txt

 As is the case with the examples describing the mechanical behavior of a structure, in order to perform an analysis with FEniCS we need to provide the weak form of the above non-linear system of coupled partial differential equations :eq:`TP_system_PDEs`.
-Following the Galerkin procedure, applying a test vector field respecting the problem's initial and boundary conditions, with the help of the :py:class:`TestFunction()` class in FEniCs, performing `integration by parts`_ and applying the `Divergence Theorem`_ theorem:
+Following the Galerkin procedure, applying a test vector field respecting the problem's initial and boundary conditions, with the help of the :py:class:`TestFunction()` class in FEniCS, performing `integration by parts`_ and applying the `Divergence Theorem`_ theorem:

 .. _integration by parts: https://en.wikipedia.org/wiki/Integration_by_parts